How to wipe all personal data and erase your iPhone and iPad

 How to back up your iPhone or iPad before wiping it

-Before you do anything else, make sure you have an up-to-date backup of your iPhone. iCloud automatically makes a backup overnight, as long as you're plugged in and on Wi-Fi, but a manual backup will make sure you're absolutely up to date.
+Before you do anything else, you'll need an up-to-date backup of your iPhone. iCloud automatically creates a backup overnight as long as you're plugged in and on Wi-Fi, but a manual backup will make sure you're absolutely up to date.
+That way, you can ensure your data is somewhere safe before you erase your iPhone or iPad.

 - Make sure your iPhone or iPad is connected to Wi-Fi.
-(If you're low on power, plug in as well.)
+(If you're low on power, plug-in the device as well.)

 - Launch Settings from the Home screen.